schn2017/ChamberCrawler-Java-V1/README.md

 Example of field of view below.
 ![FOV](https://i.imgur.com/hGCr8D1.png)

 Example of player using map below.
-The player's map only displays the tiles but not monsters location, gold, or potions.
+The player's map only displays the tiles but not the location of gold, monsters or potions.
 ![MAP](https://i.imgur.com/GiV2BAt.png)

 # Symbols/Character Representations